alkem-io/alkemio/docs/contributing.md

 Each repository itself contains documentation that is specific for that component.

 ## Coordination
-The development process in use is largely based on the [default process suggested by Zenhub](https://help.zenhub.com/support/solutions/articles/43000010341).
+The coordination of this project is based primarily on GitHub issues, augmented by Zenhub for a more agile interface to the backlog.

 Each repo has its own set of issues.